Ready to switch to a new mortgage deal?

 - The fastest way to switch deals.
-Our telephone and branch advisers are much busier than usual at the moment, so we’ve made it easy for you to arrange your new deal online.
+We’ve made it easy for you to arrange your new deal online.

 - Switching a joint mortgage?
 You can now do that from home too.
 Just select your new deal and we’ll take care of the rest.

 - No legal fees or valuation charges.
 And, if you’re in the last three months of your current deal, we’ll even waive all early repayment charges as a thank you for staying with us.